keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Olivia drops down and starts aura farming
 - Makara starts freaking out, gets calmed down by Dilys
 - promptly points her sword at somebody and uses ancient magic to explode his brain
+- the pirates get some reinforcements
+- Olivia and Damian are shredding mfs
+- we get some reinforcements
 -